uroozgeek/git-proxy-toggler/README.md

 ## Configuration

-By default, the extension uses the proxy URL `"http://webproxystatic-on.tsl.telus.com:8080"`.
-You can customize this URL by editing the extension code.
+By default, the extension uses the proxy URL `"http://127.0.0.1:8080"`.
+You can customize this URL by launching the extension and setting the proxy url.

 ## License